keanureano/coffee-web-scraper/README.md

 # Coffee Web Scraper

-This Python script demonstrates web scraping using Selenium and CSV handling.
-The script, named "Coffee Web Scraper," efficiently extracts product descriptions for a list of coffee-related items from a designated website.
+Coffee Web Scraper is a Python program that uses Selenium to scrape data and export it as a CSV.
+It efficiently extracts product descriptions for a list of coffee-related items from a designated website.
 The collected data is then organized and saved in a CSV file for further analysis.

 ## Features: